 Signatures of approval verify that the information provided on a proposal is factually accurate and that all possible curricular impacts both within and outside of the originating department have been considered.
 Faculty proposers, department chairs, and college curriculum committees must ensure that proposals are prepared according to guidelines and are complete prior to submission.

-In planning for the first offering of 1) a newly proposed course or academic program, or 2) the implementation of changes to an existing course or academic program, please be aware that the review and approval of a proposal is a multi-step process that can take several months (sometimes longer) and is not complete until the course/course change is officially listed in e-Campus or, with regard to program proposals, until notification has been received from the Council on Postsecondary Education Rhode Island.
+In planning for the first offering of 1) a newly proposed course or academic program, or 2) the implementation of changes to an existing course or academic program, please be aware that the review and approval of a proposal is a multi-step process that can take several months (sometimes longer) and is not complete until the course/course change is officially listed in e-Campus or, with regard to programs, until notification has been received from the Rhode Island Office of the Postsecondary Commissioner.

 It is advisable to think “a year ahead.”
 The length of time for full approval of program proposals often depends on the complexity of the proposal.
-A course proposal that is intended to be effective in a fall semester should be submitted the prior fall.
+Generally, a course proposal that is intended to be effective in a fall semester should be submitted the prior fall.
 There may not be sufficient time for proposals submitted in the spring to be fully approved before the end of the academic year (see important academic year deadlines).

 - Fully approved course changes to Learning Community courses for the subsequent academic year will be made in e-Campus only up to the second week of February.

 - Fully approved new courses and temporary courses may be added to the Course Schedule (classroom space and available meeting times permitting) up to the start of the semester in which they are to be first offered and will appear in the subsequent catalog only if officially listed in e-Campus before July 1.

 - Projected effective dates for proposals will be implemented as requested if the curricular approval process has been fully completed within the appropriate time to meet that deadline.